tedjv/custom_enumerables/README.md

 Rebuild commonly used methods from the Enumerable module.
-Goal: Get comfortable with yield, call, and pattern matching.
+Goal: Get comfortable with yield and call.